fsant0s/arara/CONTRIBUTING.md

 If you have questions about the contribution process, open an issue with the "question" tag or contact the maintainers.

-Thank you for contributing to NEURON!
+Thank you for contributing to ARARA!